jpadilla/pyjwt/docs/api.rst

     Encode the ``payload`` as JSON Web Token.

     :param dict payload: JWT claims, e.g. ``dict(iss=..., aud=..., sub=...)``
-    :param str key: a key suitable for the chosen algorithm:
+    :param key: a key suitable for the chosen algorithm:

         * for **asymmetric algorithms**: PEM-formatted private key, a multiline string
         * for **symmetric algorithms**: plain string, sufficiently long for security

+    :type key: str or bytes or jwt.PyJWK
     :param str algorithm: algorithm to sign the token with, e.g. ``"ES256"``.
         If ``headers`` includes ``alg``, it will be preferred to this parameter.
+        If ``key`` is a :class:`jwt.PyJWK` object, by default the key algorithm will be used.
     :param dict headers: additional JWT header fields, e.g. ``dict(kid="my-key-id")``.
     :param json.JSONEncoder json_encoder: custom JSON encoder for ``payload`` and ``headers``
     :rtype: str